 - Updating your email: Instructors can change their email address by updating their email in Identity.

 Help for i>clicker, Zoom, WeBWork and GauchoCast in GauchoSpace:

-- Zoom is an easy-to-use video and audio conferencing platform that allows for online meetings with screen-sharing and annotation capabilities.
-Instructors can use the software for holding online office hours or other online group meetings in their courses.
+- Zoom-an easy-to-use video and audio conferencing platform that allows for online meetings with screen-sharing and annotation capabilities.

-- GauchoCast, a service supported by Instructional Development for uploading lecture videos.
+- GauchoCast-a service supported for uploading lecture videos.
 Instructors can add a GauchoCast block to their course site to link videos for student viewing.

 - i>Clicker for in-class polling, instructors can set up i>Clicker to integrate with their gradebook.

-- WeBWork for math assignments.
-GauchoSpace will allow you to integrate WeBWorK activities (homework sets) directly into your site.
+- WeBWork- a math assignment tool.
 In order to set-up WeBWorK for your GauchoSpace site, please submit a help ticket indicating the course you would like to link to WeBWorK and any historical problem sets that you may need to access.

-- Virtual Computer Lab (VLC) is an activity that can be added to a GauchoSpace site for remote access to select academic software via the Internet.
+- Virtual Computer Lab (VLC) is an activity for remote access to select academic software via the Internet.
 As licensing permits, software applications that are available in Windows-based Collaborate instructional labs can be used by UCSB students from any computer with a reliable Internet connection as long as a VCL has been added by the instructor to a GauchoSpace site.
 This allows students to make use of software without being dependent on access to a physical lab and without having to purchase software licenses for personal computers.
 The VCL service is only accessible through GauchoSpace courses and project sites.

 GauchoSpace Overview Videos

 Getting help with GauchoSpace